Charitable Planning Questions Families Can Discuss Over the Holidays

 - Does the family have any charitable vehicles currently, and are there any challenges with them?
 Are there simpler and less expensive options such as donor advised funds?

 - Are we donating, or should we donate, the Required Minimum Distributions from our IRA to charity rather than pay taxes on the RMDs and then donate the after-tax amounts?
+Should we donate our traditional IRA to our DAF or other charity at death to avoid the significant taxes that would need to be paid if it is passed down to the children?

 - Are we fully aware of the advantages of donating assets other than cash?